 Is it OK to see a chiropractor if I'm pregnant?

 Anytime is a good time for a better functioning nerve system.
 Pregnant mothers find that chiropractic adjustments improve their pregnancy and make delivery easier for themselves and their baby.
 Adjusting methods are always adapted to a patient's size, weight, age, and condition of health.
+Dr. Sousa is certified in Webster Technique and has received Certification by the Academy Council of Chiropractic Pediatrics (CACCP).

 Why do chiropractors take x-rays?